 To avoid this, there are a few preventative measures you can take.
 Firstly, evaluate whether or not your business is likely to be impacted by increased buying during the holiday period.
 For example; if you sell a product that can be purchased as a gift, then the answer will likely be yes.

 If so, take a look at the busiest periods you have experienced thus far and aim to provide for similar or higher orders.

-Also, pay close attention to online search behaviour and web traffic for your product or service.
+Also, pay close attention to online search behavior and web traffic for your product or service.
 If you use online tools such as Google Trends, you will be able to see if there is any significant peak in customers searching for the keywords that bring people to your website.
 If this is the case, prepare for a noticeable increase in sales.

 - Keeping Customers In The Dark

 To prevent this from happening, inform all potential customers about your cut off dates.
-Put an alert message on your website during booking or create a web page or a blog post which thoroughly details them.
+Put an alert message on your website during booking or create a web page or a blog post that thoroughly details them.
 Post the dates on your social media channels or even send out an email newsletter to customers informing them.